Automated Discovery of Test Oracles for Database Management Systems Using LLMs

-A crucial aspect of our approach is how we guide the LLM towards generating meaningful diversity.
+A crucial aspect of our approach is how we guide the LLM towards generating diverse CAQs to trigger different optimization paths and detect potential bugs.
 Instead of pursuing syntactic differences, our goal is to produce queries with varied \emph{query plans}, as this is a key principle to creating effective test oracles in previous works~\cite{ba2023testing,zhang2025constant, ba2024keep}.
-The prompt qualitatively asks the LLM to generate novel queries that are different from the provided examples.
-We measure the similarity between query plans using the tree edit distance~\cite{zhang1989simple}.
-This quantitative value is then used to guide the selection of examples for the next iteration's prompt.
+Qualitatively, we prompt the LLM to generate novel queries that are different from the provided examples (line \ref{line:prompt-llm}).
+In addition, we also quantitatively measure the similarity between query plans using the tree edit distance~\cite{zhang1989simple}.
+This metric is then used to guide the selection of examples for the next iteration's prompt.
 Specifically, we use k-means to cluster the CAQs in the $\mathsf{Equal}$ set based on the tree edit distance value and then sample queries from each cluster.
 This strategy ensures the LLM is consistently shown a diverse range of successful query structures, pushing it to explore novel execution plans.
-We defer the details of the clustering and sampling algorithms to \Cref{sec:appendix-algorithm}.
-In summary, we can formalize the overall objective of the LLM's generation task as follows: \begin{prob}[Equivalent CAQ Generation] Given a DBMS $\mathcal{D}$, a schema $S$, a seed CAQ $q$, and a set $\mathsf{Equal}$ of previously verified CAQs equivalent to $q$, generate a new CAQ $q'$ such that (1) $q' \equiv q$ and (2) the difference between $q'$'s query plan and the plans of queries in $\mathsf{Equal}$ is maximized. \end{prob}
+We defer the details of the clustering and sampling algorithms to Appendix~A. In summary, we can formalize the overall objective of the LLM's generation task as follows: \begin{prob}[Equivalent CAQ Generation] Given a DBMS $\mathcal{D}$, a schema $S$, a seed CAQ $q$, and a set $\mathsf{Equal}$ of previously verified CAQs equivalent to $q$, generate a new CAQ $q'$ such that (1) $q' \equiv q$ and (2) the difference between $q'$'s query plan and the plans of queries in $\mathsf{Equal}$ is maximized. \end{prob}

 After the LLM generates a candidate query $q'$, we employ a SQL equivalence decider $\mathcal{P}$ to formally verify its equivalence to the seed query $q$, \emph{i.e.,} $\mathcal{P} \vdash q \equiv q'$ (line~\ref{line:equivalence-check}).
 Additionally, we execute $q'$ on the DBMS $\mathcal{D}$ to ensure it is syntactically correct and runs without errors, \emph{i.e.,} $\mathcal{D} \models q'$.
 If both checks pass, $q'$ is added to the $\mathsf{Equal}$ set (line~\ref{line:add-to-equal} --- \ref{line:increase-threshold}); otherwise, it goes into the $\mathsf{Fail}$ set (line~\ref{line:add-to-fail} --- \ref{line:increase-fail-count}).
 This iterative process continues until a stopping criterion is met, such as reaching a maximum number of failed attempts (line~\ref{line:while-loop}) or hitting a predefined depth limit for iteration (line~\ref{line:check-max-depth}).